umd5780476/389Rfall18/week/8/writeup/README.md

 Laz0rh4x: 104.248.224.85

-c0uchpot4doz: 142.93.118.186
+c0uchpot4doz: 206.189.113.189

-They are using DigitalOcean servers in North Bergen, New Jersey.
+They are using DigitalOcean servers in North Bergen, New Jersey and New York.
 A basic whois lookup gives this.

 4. What port are they using to communicate on our server?

-c0uchpot4doz sends a HTTP request to your server on port 80.
-The source port is 35020.
+Destination Port: 2749

-He also performs a traceroute to your server which uses many ports.
-Destination ports: 33434-33476.
+Destination: 142.93.118.186

 5. Did they mention their plans?
 When are they happening?